SeldonIO/seldon-core/operator/openshift.md

 Run [Openshift cluster tests](./openshift/tests/README.md#openshift-cluster).
 Openshift >= 4.3.

-## Community and Upstream Operators
+## Community Operator

 Will need to be run in release branch

-Create a fork of https://github.com/operator-framework/community-operators
+Create a fork of https://github.com/k8s-operatorhub/community-operators

 Create a PR for community operator